Home Nigerian Wedding Photographer (UK)

 Real Nigerian wedding coverage examples (UK)

-We planned elders-first portraits and captured the key exchange moments without interrupting the flow.
+We planned elders-first portraits and captured key moments without interrupting the ceremony flow.

 Highlight: vows + reactions + exit